 Never operate on slopes greater than 30 percent (16.7°) which is a rise of three feet vertically in 10 feet horizontally.

 Operate the unit at a slow ground speed when driving onto slope.

-Use extra caution when operating on slopes with rear-mounted grass catcher.
-Mow UP and DOWN the slope, never across the face, use caution when changing directions and DO NOT START OR STOP ON SLOPE.
+Use extra caution when operating on slopes with rear-mounted grass catcher, and when changing directions.
+DO NOT START OR STOP ON A SLOPE.